Airport (Loiko novel)

 The book was published on September 3, 2015, by the Kyiv publishing house Bright Star Publishing in Russian.
 Simultaneously with the Russian original, a Ukrainian translation made by Olha Honchar also appeared.
 The publishers plan to translate and publish the book entirely in English and individual chapters in German.

-Сюжет
+Background

 The novel is conducted on behalf of a journalist-photographer, whose image resembles Sergei Loiko himself.
 Throughout the novel, the journalist talks about the heroic events of the defense of the Donetsk airport by servicemen of the Armed Forces of Ukraine and volunteers in September 2014 — February 2015.